SrinidhiRaghavan/Sentiment-Analysis/README.md

 * N-Gram Representation:
   The n-gram representation is defined as the number of times a set of n-words occurs together in the document

+In this project, we use Averaged perceptron and Naive Bayes classifier are used as the learning methods.
+Additionally, five-fold cross-validation is used to enhance the performance.
+Using these representations and learning methods, it was concluded that Averaged Perceptron Classification on Bigram Representation  was the best for the given text analysis